SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/CodeAnalysis.md

 Overall, login/authentication components of GoCD could prevent Spoofing attacks after authentication service is enabled.
 However, it is better to implement IP range based ACL and auto-user account lockout after N unsuccessful login attempts to prevent DoS attacks.

 **Checklist item 2: Source Materials Validation Components**
 GoCD contains validator classes in directory "GoCD\server\src\main\java\com\thoughtworks\go\validators".
 The Validators check for correct IP and port, and include whitelisting of characters for network connections.
 The files contain: HostNameValidator.java, PortValidator.java, Validator.java classes.
 These validators help protect against malformed ip packets with GoCD's network connections.
+Finally, GoCD uses `URISyntaxException` to ensure that the config files are properly using proper URI syntax in "GoCD\server\src\main\java\com\thoughtworks\go\server\web\BaseUrlProvider.java".
+These classes are used in